Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 #### Voting Timetable

-Every 28 days on AXIASolar or 7 days on AXIALunar, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
+Every 28 days on AXIACoin or 7 days on AXIALunar, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
 There is a queue for Council-approved proposals and a queue for publicly submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues.